Is Kratom Legal in My State? The Complete 2026 Guide

 Kratom is legal in most U.S. states as of 2026.
 Here's the short version:

-- Fully illegal: Alabama, Arkansas, Indiana, Rhode Island, Vermont, Wisconsin
+- Fully illegal (9 states): Alabama, Arkansas, Connecticut, Indiana, Kansas, Louisiana, Tennessee, Vermont, and Wisconsin

-- Legal with regulations: Arizona, Colorado, Georgia, Nevada, Oklahoma, Oregon, Texas, Utah, Virginia, and others that have passed the Kratom Consumer Protection Act
+- Legal with regulations: Arizona, Colorado, Georgia, Nevada, Oklahoma, Oregon, Rhode Island, Texas, Utah, Virginia, and others that have passed the Kratom Consumer Protection Act

 - Legal with no specific regulations: All remaining states